Classical Physics: Spacetime and Fields: Spacetime

-where $x^i$ and $x'^i$ have a form of a column (4$\times$1 matrix), and $e^{\eta K_3}$ is given by (\ref{rotbo12}).
-Therefore the coordinates in an inertial $K$-system (unprimed) are related to the coordinates in an inertial $K'$-system (primed) by
+where $x^i$ and $x'^i$ have a form of a column (4$\times$1 matrix), and the boost matrix $B_1=e^{\eta K_1}$ is given by (\ref{rotbo12}).
+It is equivalent to defining the $X$ axis as the axis parallel to this boost.
+Therefore, the coordinates in an inertial $K$-system (unprimed) are related to the coordinates in an inertial $K'$-system (primed) by